Skip to Content

 Saks Fifth Avenue Holiday Light Show

-Right across from the Christmas Tree on Fifth Avenue is the SAKS FIFTH AVENUE department store, where you can see the dazzling light show between 27th November and 3rd January 2023.
-The show takes place every 10 minutes between 5pm and 11pm and is 3 – 4 minutes long.
+Right across from the Christmas Tree on Fifth Avenue is the SAKS FIFTH AVENUE department store, where you can see the dazzling light show between 21st November and 5th January 2023.
+The show takes place every 10 minutes between starts every day at 4:35pm and the last show starts at 10:35pm.
+It is 3 – 4 minutes long.
 Christmas activities NYC

 Admire the Holiday Windows